Peadar O'Donnell: Spanish Civil War and after

 In 1936 O'Donnell was in Barcelona in order to attend the planned People's Olympiad on the outbreak of the Spanish Civil War.
 He joined the Spanish Republican militia that supported the Popular Front government against Francisco Franco's military insurgency.
 When he returned to Ireland, he encouraged other republicans to fight for the Spanish Republic.
 Republican Congress members led by Frank Ryan and some Communist Party of Ireland members joined the International Brigades, where they were known as the Connolly Column (named after James Connolly).

 This was an unpopular stance in Ireland, as the powerful Catholic Church supported Franco's Catholic Nationalists.
 Attitudes to the Spanish Civil War mirrored the divisions of Ireland's civil war.
 O'Donnell remarked that the bishops had condemned the anti-Treaty side in the latter for opposing a democratic government, but were now advocating the same thing themselves.
 O'Donnell's former comrade Eoin O'Duffy, leader of the Blueshirts, led the ultra-Catholic Irish Brigade to Spain to support the Nationalists; they were sent home by Franco.

+Although supportive of the Republican side he was critical of the attacks on priests and churches by the anarchists.
+He referred to these attacks as "dark backwardness" and "outrages", along with being concerned with how anti-Fascist Catholics would respond.

+Vietnam War

-O'Donnell was chairman of the anti-Vietnam War "Irish Voice on Vietnam" organisation which he co-founded with Dan Breen.
+Still active in the later part of his life, O'Donnell was chairman of the anti-Vietnam War "Irish Voice on Vietnam" organisation which he co-founded with Dan Breen.